-November 30, 2011 by Adrian Matanza, Senior Regional Field Organizer
+November 30, 2011 by Adrian Matanza, Regional Field Director

 Last night, we wrapped up our series of community meetings on marriage equality across Washington State in Bellingham.
 With over 70 members of the community in attendance, folks listened to powerful stories of why marriage equality is the right thing to do.
 They also heard from supportive local leaders like Mayor Dan Pike and Councilman Terry Bornemann.
 Both spoke about the need for marriage equality and how Bellingham always has been a leader for pro-equality issues.